minienw/testdata/README.md

 # testdata
-testdata signed with NL only acceptance
+testdata signed with NL only acceptance keys mailto dcbsbeheer at minienw.nl for remarks and suggestions.